 - You cannot install your own themes or plugins, so you are limited to the ones WordPress.com offers

-- Even if you upgrade to WordPress Business, you need a significant amount of pageviews to earn any money
+- Even if you upgrade to WordPress Business, you’ll need a significant amount of pageviews to earn money.

 Clearly, if you don’t intend to go all-in and monetize or customize your blog, WordPress.com plans might be right for you.
 It’s perfect for the blogger with no business plan who simply wants to blog about their day-to-day life or educate others on a particular topic.

-But if you want to start earning money from your blog from the get-go, we definitely recommend going self-hosted.
+But if you want to start earning money from your blog from the get-go, I definitely recommend going self-hosted.

 Going Self-Hosted WordPress.org:

-- You have to invest in a hosting plan, but they start at low cost (Siteground offers plans starting at as low as $3.95/mo)
+- You have to invest in a hosting plan, but they start at low cost (Bluehost offers plans starting at as low as $2.95/mo)